What You Need to Know About Hormonal Hair Loss

 Whether we're conscious of it, the hormones floating around your bloodstream play a huge part in how you feel and function.
 They impact your reproductive system, sleep cycles and even your heart rate.
 And when you experience a hormonal imbalance, your appetite, mood, body temperature and stress levels are impacted.

 But did you know that hormonal changes can trigger hair loss and halt hair growth?
 Thankfully, you're more in control than you think, and there are things you can do to minimize hormonal hair loss.
-Read on to discover more about hormonal hair loss — plus, find out what products you really should be using to combat thinning hair ASAP.
+Read on to discover more about hormonal hair loss — plus, find out what products you really should try to support thicker looking hair.

 What Impact Do Hormones Have on Hair Loss?